triggerz/dilemma-prototype/scenes/conflict.md

 How will you handle the conversation with John?

 # Choice
 Appreciative: You start by complimenting John's work in the team.
-And then you explain why John need to be relocated
+And then you explain why John need to be relocated.

 # Variables
  - Resources: -1